 Thanks to us, live shark finning at sea is now illegal in all Australian states and the Northern Territory.
 The NT was the last Australian jurisdiction which allowed this cruel and wasteful fishing method, and our community campaign resulted in its ban in 2004.
 We continue to work towards a ban on the export and import of shark fins in Australia, to stop our involvement in this terrible trade.

 Seacage fish farming stopped

 Through seeding and empowering a local community group, Friends of Sceale Bay, AMCS protected sea lion colonies in South Australia from unsustainable sea cage aquaculture development.
 We have also contested unsustainable sea cage proposals in NSW and Queensland.
 We are working with industry to lessen the impact of fish farms on our precious oceans.

-Australia’s first seabed mining moratorium
+Australia’s first seabed mining moratorium and then permanent ban!